Postgraduate research courses in English

 St Andrews is one of only three universities outside of the USA which are included in the Folger Institute consortium, and several of the School's postgraduates have attended events there with the financial support available to the consortium's members.

-The University organises visiting days at various points during the year - more information is available on the University's postgraduate visiting days page.
+The University organises visiting days at various points during the year - more information is available on the University's visiting days page.